Know your tax: interest deductibility and the bright-line test

 • Your ability to claim interest deduction for rental property purchased before 27 March 2021 was being phased out.

-There were some exceptions to this, such as if the property was a new-build.
+There were some exceptions to this, such as if the property was a new build.

 Changes to interest deductibility rules

-• From 1 April 2025, you’ll be able to claim 100% of the interest deduction instead of 80%.
+• Then from 1 April 2025, investors will be able to claim 100% of the interest deduction instead of 80%.

 How interest deductibility works